shruti1421/Registration-form/README.md

 # Registration-form
-This is a simple registration form.
+This is a simple registration form : ( [Registration-form](https://shruti1421.github.io/Registration-form/))
 #
 It checks: